Engineered Dissipation for Quantum Information Science

 The act of measuring a quantum system can strongly influence its dynamics.
 In particular, measuring a quantity can prevent it from changing, an effect described as a ``quantum Zeno effect" as an allusion to the ancient Greek paradox \cite{misr77, itan90}.
 The process of repeated measurements introduces measurement \textit{back-action}, a dissipative effect in the system dynamics.
 In the case of Zeno effects\cite{lane83, kofm00}, back-action dynamics are caused by the measurement process itself, irrespective of particular measurement results \cite{harr17}.
 Dissipation can be interpreted in terms of ``measurements from the environment'' and Zeno effects are a generic result of dissipation.

-The interplay of measurement and quantum dynamics is well-illustrated by a two-level system undergoing Rabi oscillations with frequency $\Omega$ between states $\up$ and $\down$, eigenstates of the $\hat\sigma_z$ operator.
-If we measure the system repeatedly in this basis for after each duration $\tau$, the system is randomly projected into one of the $\hat{\sigma_z}$ eigenstates.
+The interplay of measurement and quantum dynamics is well-illustrated by a two-level system undergoing Rabi oscillations with frequency $\Omega$ between states $\up$ and $\down$, eigenstates of the $\hat\sigma_z$ operator. \kater{Here we assume that $\Omega$ is much smaller than the qubit transition frequency as is common in the majority of physical systems.} \kater{If we measure the system repeatedly in this basis after each duration $\tau$}, the system is randomly projected into one of the $\hat{\sigma_z}$ eigenstates.
 The probability $p$ of flipping from one eigenstate to another between two successive measurements is $p=\sin^2(\Omega \tau)$.
 Thus the system becomes frozen in one of the $\up$ or $\down$ states when the measurement rate is large compared to the Rabi rate ($\Omega\tau\ll 1$).
-In a system with more coupled levels the implications can be quite rich and many dissipative control schemes that leverage measurement back-action can be interpreted through Zeno effect.
+In a system with more coupled levels the implications can be quite rich and many dissipative control schemes that leverage measurement back-action can be interpreted through Zeno effects.